peaBerberian/wasp-hls/doc/API/Initialization.md

 setup.

-Both of those files can be retrieved in [in the release page](https://github.com/peaBerberian/wasp-hls/releases), note that you MUST chose the files linked to the `WaspHlsPlayer`'s version used by your application.
+Both of those files can be retrieved in [in the release page](https://github.com/peaBerberian/wasp-hls/releases), note that you should chose the files linked to the `WaspHlsPlayer`'s version used by your application.

 After recuperating both of those files, you need to host them, to then provide